wydengyre/pgs-to-srt/README.md

 Because doing the conversion requires performing error-prone OCR on the image-based PGS format, it also has tooling to help you extract the individual subtitle images.

+A simple, web-based front-end to this tool is freely available at [pgs-to-srt.com](https://pgs-to-srt.com).
+It does not involve uploading of any files, performing the entire conversion in the browser.

 ## Installation

 The main prerequisite is [deno](https://deno.land).
 Otherwise, you'll need some standard CLI build